Parrots’ claws grow throughout their lives, so they wear down their nails naturally by perching and climbing on abrasive tree branches and surfaces.

 You’ll need a good relationship with your parrot.
 If your parrot doesn’t trust you, it won’t let you hold it still as you approach it with the nail clippers.
 So, you’ll need to be bonded with your parrot.

 For practical assistance, have a vet demonstrate how to perform the procedure.
 This is the safest way, especially if your parrot has dark nails where it’s harder to see the quick.

 To cut your parrot’s claws, follow these steps:

 Gather Your Materials

 Some owners prefer to use a nail grinding tool rather than clippers.
 This is like a Dremel polishing tool, but smaller and designed for small animals.
-It’s up to you which you use.

 Wrap Your Parrot in a Towel